hellohaptik/docs_haptik/bot-configuration/webhooks.md

 ## Receive Message via Registered Webhook

-The Haptik Platform  sends an event to client's registered webhook whenever a bot or an agent has a message for the user.
+The Haptik Platform  sends an event to your registered webhook whenever a bot or an agent has a message for the user.

 <b>Note</b>: Your webhook must be a single `HTTPS` endpoint exposed by you that accepts `POST` requests.

-All messages sent from Haptik Platform to registered client's webhook will always be in `JSON` format.
+All messages sent from Haptik Platform to your registered webhook will always be in `JSON` format.

 <table border="1" class="docutils">